What Is Dry Eye?

 The first type, called lubricating tears, is produced slowly and steadily throughout the day.
 Lubricating tears contain a precise balance of mucous, water, oil, nutrient proteins, and antibodies that nourish and protect the front surface of the eye.

 The second type of tear, called a reflex tear, does not have much lubricating value.
 Reflex tears serve as a kind of emergency response to flood the eye when it is suddenly irritated or injured.
 Reflex tears might occur when you get something in your eye, when you’re cutting onions, when you’re around smoke, or when you accidentally scratch your eye.
 The reflex tears gush out in such large quantities that the tear drainage system can’t handle them all and they spill out onto your cheek.
 Still another cause of reflex tearing is irritation of the eye from lack of lubricating tears.
 If your eye is not producing enough lubricating tears, you have dry eye.
+For more information on dry eye syndrome or to schedule a consultation, please call our toll-free number 800-624-8254 today!

-What are the Symptoms of Dry Eye Syndrome?
+What Are The Symptoms Of Dry Eye Syndrome?

 - Watery eyes